aaguiare/ih_datamadpt0923_project_m1/read me.md

 - Main py file with all the data pipeline execution, applying all the auxiliary resources from the modules
 - General map creation module to create visual maps of all the places of interest and Bicimad or Bicipark stations
 - Key map creation module to create visual maps of the place of interest input by the user with the nearest station, as well as a line of relation among two points
-- Module api data with all the details of the connection with Bicimad API, extraction in real time bases, and bikes available in the stations.
+- Module api data with all the details of the connection with Bicimad API, extraction in real-time bases, and bikes available in the stations.
-- Presentation file for the project introduction in project day
+- Presentation file for the project introduction on project day
 ```

 📁 Folder structure